UIUCiGEM/apPETite/README.md

 # apPETite
-This repo contains computational/dry lab protion of 2021 UIUC iGEM project.

-# Files
-*sequences-final.txt* is an input file for our machine learning algorithm.
+Welcome!
+This GitHub repository is home to all the data and results of the computational portion of UIUC iGEM's project.
+This is also home to the source code for our package, which you can download from the homepage.